Latvia teen Ostapenko into French semifinals

 Ostapenko's next opponent is 30th-seeded Timea Bacsinszky of Switzerland, who eliminated 13th-seeded Kristina Mladenovic of France 6-4, 6-4.

-When the women's matches began, the wind averaged 18 mph (30 kph), with gusts up to 50 mph (85 kph), making balls swerve oddly.
+When the women's matches began, the wind averaged 18 mph, with gusts up to 50 mph, making balls swerve oddly.
 Serve tosses were an adventure.
 Players repeatedly wiped their eyes to get rid of dust kicked up from the clay court.

 "We had all the seasons rolled into one today.
 We had a hurricane, a sandstorm, and we almost had snow, too," Bacsinszky told the crowd at Court Philippe Chatrier.
 "It was really tough to keep my concentration all day long.
 I feel exhausted -- and I'm sure you do, too."